 What are the differences between hardware and software?

-Computer hardware is any physical device, something that you are able to touch and software is a collection of instructions and code installed into the computer and cannot be touched.
-For example, the computer monitor you are using to read this text on and the mouse you are using to navigate this web page is computer hardware.
-The Internet browser that allowed you to visit this page and the operating system that the browser is running on is software.
+Computer hardware is any physical device used in or with your machine, whereas software is a collection of code installed onto your computer's hard drive.
+For example, the computer monitor you are using to read this text and the mouse you are using to navigate this web page is computer hardware.
+The Internet browser that allowed you to visit this page and the operating system that the browser is running on is considered software.

 Can a computer run without software?

 In most situations, yes, a computer can run without software being installed.
-However, if an operating system or interpreter is not found on the computer it would either generate an error or sit at a black screen.
-Installing additional programs onto the computer after the operating system has been installed will only give that computer additional abilities.
-For example, a word processor is not required, but will allow you to create documents and letters.
+However, if an operating system or interpreter is not found on the computer, it either generates an error or doesn't output any information.
+Installing programs onto the computer in addition to an operating system gives the computer additional capabilities.
+For example, a word processor is not required, but it allows you to create documents and letters.

 Can a computer run without hardware?

-Depends on the hardware.
-Almost all computer setups will require at least a disk drive (e.g. hard drive), display, keyboard, memory, motherboard, processor, power supply, and video card in order to function properly.
-If any of these devices was missing or had problems, an error would be encountered, or the computer would not start.
-Adding other hardware such as a disc drive (e.g. CD-ROM or DVD), modem, mouse, network card, printer, sound card, speakers, etc. are not required, but will give the computer additional capabilities.
+This depends on the hardware.
+Most computers require at least a display, hard drive, keyboard, memory, motherboard, processor, power supply, and video card to function properly.
+If any of these devices are missing or malfunctioning, an error is encountered, or the computer will not start.
+Adding hardware such as a disc drive (e.g. CD-ROM or DVD), modem, mouse, network card, printer, sound card, or speakers are not required, but give the computer additional functionality.